 The Company has contract liabilities for advanced payments received from customers for future oil deliveries (primarily amounts received from customers on "smart pay" budget payment plans in advance of oil deliveries) and obligations to service customers with equipment maintenance service contracts.
-Approximately 34% of our residential customers take advantage of our "smart pay" budget payment plan under which their estimated annual oil and propane deliveries and service contract billings are paid for in a series of equal monthly installments.
+Approximately 33% of our residential customers take advantage of our "smart pay" budget payment plan under which their estimated annual oil and propane deliveries and service contract billings are paid for in a series of equal monthly installments.
 Our "smart pay" budget payment plans are annual and generally begin outside of the heating season.
-We generally have received advanced amounts from customers on "smart pay" budget payment plans, we generally receive the full contract amount for equipment service contracts with customers at the outset of the contracts.
+We generally have received advanced amounts from customers on "smart pay" budget payment plans prior to the heating season, which are reduced as oil deliveries are made.
+For customers that are not on "smart pay" budget payment plans, we generally receive the full contract amount for equipment service contracts with customers at the outset of the contracts.
 Contract liabilities are recognized straight-line over the service contract period, generally one-year or less.
-As of September 30, 2020 and September 30, 2019 the Company had contract liabilities of \$139.6 million and \$127.0 million, respectively.
-During the year ended September 30, 2020 the Company recognized \$118.6 million of revenue that was included in the September 30, 2018 contract liability balance.
+As of September 30, 2021 and September 30, 2020 the Company had contract liabilities of \$141.6 million and \$139.6 million, respectively.
+During the year ended September 30, 2021 the Company recognized \$128.5 million of revenue that was included in the September 30, 2020 contract liability balance.
+During the year ended September 30, 2020 the Company recognized \$118.6 million of revenue that was included in the September 30, 2019 contract liability balance.